Vsuvetha/TNSDC-Generative-AI/README.md

 # Usage:
-      1.Clone the repository to your local machine.
+      - Clone the repository to your local machine.
-      2.Install the required packages listed in the requirements.txt file.
+      - Install the required packages listed in the requirements.txt file.
-      3.Run the provided Python scripts or Jupyter notebooks to train and evaluate the CNN model.
+      - Run the provided Python scripts or Jupyter notebooks to train and evaluate the CNN model.
-      4.Use the trained model to make predictions on new skin lesion images.
+      - Use the trained model to make predictions on new skin lesion images.

 # Steps:
-      1.Importing packages
+      - Importing packages
-      2.Reading the dataset
+      - Reading the dataset
-      3.Data Preprocessing
+      - Data Preprocessing
-      4.Building the CNN model
+      - Building the CNN model
-      5.Compiling the model
+      - Compiling the model
-      6.Training the model
+      - Training the model
-      7.Evaluating the model
+      - Evaluating the model